harrycresswell/harry/content/_index.md

 {{< pullImage src="v1550264713/hc/harry-cresswell-about-me.jpg" alt="Harry Cresswell – UI/UI Design & Development" >}}

 I write [articles on design and code](/articles/) and curate [a weekly newsletter](/newsletter/) for designers and front-end web developers.
-I also keep [notes on things I’m learning](/notes/) from books, courses and interesting things I find on the internet.
+I also keep [notes on things I’m learning](/notes/) from books, courses and interesting things I find from various places on the internet.

 Currently I live between London and Hamburg, where I work with a handful of clients.
 In my free time I enjoy running, climbing, hiking and skiing.
 I practice yoga and meditation most mornings.

 ## Where to go next

-You can find out [what I'm up to right now](/now/) or read about some of the ways you can [work with me](/work-with-me/).
+You can find out [what I'm up to right now](/now/), check out a few of my [recent projects](/projects/) or read about some of the ways you can [work with me](/work-with-me/).
 Alternatively, take a look at [my CV](pdf/harry-cresswell-cv-feb-20.pdf) to get an idea of my experience.

-I’m working on a [projects](/projects/) page, to case study some of my work, but it’s taking me a while.
-So, in the meantime check out a few [things I’ve made](/things/).

 If you’re more interested in [how I buit this site](/build/), I’ve tried my best to list all the tools and techniques I used.
 Check out my [uses](/uses/) page, if you want to know more about my office setup and the tools I use most days.